fbpx

 • John Deere has recently filed more than 20 patents based on developing predictive maps to improve the efficiency of agricultural tasks such as predicting yield quality or machine drive tracks on a field.

 • One of Deere’s patented technologies, the cotton harvesting system, can be controlled based on a generated predictive map to adjust travel speed and avoid plugging.
-The system optimizes the harvesting process by considering the impact of the harvesting process on the soil.
-Combined with its predictive mapping feature, this system can ultimately manage and deliver higher-quality cotton harvest.
+The system optimizes the harvesting process by considering its impact on the soil.
+Combined with its predictive mapping feature, this system can ultimately manage and deliver higher-quality cotton harvests.

 • It comprises in-situ sensors coupled with machine learning algorithms to detect the yield capability of a specific geographic location by collecting data such as prior irrigation, soil moisture, soil type, etc.